fonnesbeck/git_tutorial/git.md

 ^ Systems like Git allow us to move work between any two repositories.
 In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
+- can hack DropBox to behave as a Git remote

 ---